Navigator of the Seas Entertainment

 Navigator of the Seas Spa & Fitness

-One of our favorite areas on board was the Solarium, a pleasant, adults-only enclave themed to Tuscany.
-It features a pool, fountain, two Jacuzzis, bar and lots of chaise lounges facing the sea, along with greenery, bronze horses, and murals inspired in the Tuscan countryside of Italy.
-The ship's main pool area features two adjacent pools, four whirlpools and stadium lounge seating.
-One interesting note: One of the pools and a whirlpool offer hydraulic lifts to aid accessibility.
+One of our favorite areas on board was the Solarium, a pleasant, adults-only open-sky enclave themed to Tuscany.
+It features a pool, fountain, two hot tubs, bar and lots of chaise lounges facing the sea, along with greenery, bronze horses and murals inspired by the Tuscan countryside of Italy.
+The ship's main pool area features two small adjacent pools, four whirlpools and stadium seating on vinyl-strap loungers.
+One of the pools and a whirlpool offer hydraulic lifts to aid accessibility.
 The pool areas were busy, but we had no trouble finding seats.

-The ShipShape Spa, one deck above, is a serene oasis with an oceanview beauty salon, 14 massage rooms, one dry floatation room, and a relaxation area with sea views.
-The spa and beauty salon, operated by the ubiquitous Steiner Leisure, Ltd., offered an excellent range of treatments (massages, facials, body tune-ups and waxing, as well as hair, nail and teeth treatments).
-Couples can enjoy a private steam and shower room, which couples can book to spend an hour slathering each other in exfoliating lotion, mud masks and moisturizers, while steaming their pores open.
-Service in the spa was outstanding -- and the quality of the treatments themselves was very high.
+The Vitality Spa on Deck 12 above the fitness center is a serene oasis with a beauty salon, 14 massage rooms, one dry floatation room and a relaxation area.
+The spa and beauty salon, operated by Steiner Leisure, offers an excellent range of treatments (massages, facials, body tune-ups and waxing, as well as hair, nail and teeth treatments).
+Couples can enjoy a private steam and shower room, which you can book to spend an hour slathering each other in exfoliating lotion, mud masks and moisturizers.
+Service in the spa is outstanding -- and the quality of the treatments is high.

-Other fitness and recreational facilities include a jogging track (five times around equals one mile).
+Other fitness and recreational facilities include a jogging track on Deck 12 (five times around equals one mile).
 Also, the Voyager-class ships feature some of our favorite physical activities.
-The outdoor sports deck complete with mini-golf and golf simulator; a full-length sports court for basketball, paddle ball or volleyball; a curvy in-line skating track; and of course, the awesome Rock-Climbing wall -- 200 feet above the sea.
+The outdoor sports deck comes complete with a miniature golf course and golf simulator; a full-length sports court for basketball, soccer, paddle ball and volleyball; and, of course, the awesome rock-climbing wall -- 200 feet above the sea.
 Are you game?
-If not, it's fun just to watch!
+If not, it's fun just to watch.
 The ship also offers a handful of ice-skating opportunities on sea days at Studio B. The newest addition, a FlowRider surfing simulator, is always in great demand.
 Try some tricks on a boogie board or get stoked riding a surfboard.
 Spectators can watch the fun and the falls from the wraparound stadium-seating area.